 - The Guardian interviewed author Susie Day about her short story centered on Sherlock fandom and LGBT protagonists.
 "It’s fair to say, not a lot of research was required for the Sherlock side of the story.
 And it’s true, Shirin and Candy could’ve been brought together by their mutual love of a cricketing Time Lord and his favourite ginger schoolboy, or quiffy John Smith and his Mister Master… or Sunnydale witches… muppets in space… Spooky and Dana… Dean Winchester and his car…I’m fascinated by reception history: the way that when and how we watch impacts on how we ‘do’ fandom.
 The Reichenbach Fall was a unique TV event, the agonising wait that followed even more so.
 For 717 days, continuing that story (how Sherlock did it, what happens when John finds out he’s alive) belonged to fandom."

-What troubling fandom issues have you come across?
-Write about them on Fanlore!
+Which fandom worlds do you know the most about?
+Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.